 Website: The Illicit Still

-You might not have considered visiting Ayr for Burns Night, but for the Scottish it’s almost a necessity.
-It’s in Alloway, near Ayr, where Burns was born at his father’s farm cottage, and the locals there go all out to celebrate the birthday of their most famous son.
-Alloway is also home to the Robert Burns Birthplace Museum, so if you want to become fully acquainted with Scotland’s most-loved writer it should be at the top of your ‘must-visit’ list.
+You might not have considered visiting Ayr for Burns Night, but for Scots, Ayr is the very heart of the celebration.
+It’s in Alloway, near Ayr, where Burns was born at his father’s farm cottage, and the locals there go all-out to celebrate the birthday of their most famous resident.
+Alloway is also home to the Robert Burns Birthplace Museum, so if you want to become fully acquainted with Scotland’s most-loved writer, it should be at the top of your ‘must-visit’ list.

 Where’s a good place to go?
 Robert Burns Birthplace Museum, Murdoch’s Lone, Alloway, Ayr, KA7 4PQ